UPDATED OCT 28, 2019

-Even better?
 These coffee shops sport cozy environments, fast Wi-Fi, tons of space to spread out, and incredible food menus.
-Come for the coffee, stay for the doughnuts and smashed avocado tartines — here are the best places in Miami to get your caffeine fix.
+Come for the coffee, stay for the doughnuts and smashed avocado tartines at these awesome coffee spots in Miami.

 Sourcing globally and roasting locally is the name of the game at House of Per’La.
 Known for gathering their beans from around the world, in places including Kenya, Colombia, and Ethiopia, this is one of Miami’s most popular small-batch coffee roasters.
 You can find their coffee at their flagship shop and roastery in Coral Gables, as well as more than 40 restaurants and hotels across town.
 But you can also swing by the cafe to sip on the best of House of Per’La’s roasts while sampling food from award-winning chef Giorgio Rapicavoli of Eating House and Glass and Vine, who designed the shop’s menu.

 What’s better than a doughnut and coffee pairing?
 We’ll answer that for you: Nothing.
 And that’s exactly what you’ll get at The Salty Donut in Wynwood and South Miami.
 Here, they place just as much importance on coffee as they do their dough.
 Which means you can pair your maple bacon and guava and cheese doughnuts with a range of java drinks made with Intelligentsia coffee.
-Take your pick of classic espressos and cappuccinos and fun concoctions like their Cinnamon Toast Crunch latte or salted caramel latte.
+Take your pick of classic espressos, cappuccinos, and fun concoctions, like their Cinnamon Toast Crunch latte or salted caramel latte.
 They also stock a seasonal Japanese iced coffee and a rotating pour over, if that’s more your style.

 Owner of Alaska Coffee Roasting Co., Michael Gesser, lived in Kenya for nearly 10 years and visited every coffee-producing country in the world before opening his first shop in Fairbanks, Alaska in 1994.
 And lucky for us, their sister shop is set up in North Miami.
-Lattes, mochas, espresso, and cold brews, this place has it all.
-Plus, all their beans are roasted on-site, so if you’re in the neighborhood and are hit with the smell of fresh coffee wafting through the air, you know you're close by.
-Even better, they’ve got a wood-fired oven, which churns out house-made pizzas after 11am.
+With lattes, mochas, espresso, and cold brews, this place has it all.
+Plus, all of their beans are roasted on-site.
+So if you’re in the neighborhood and are hit with the smell of fresh coffee wafting through the air, you'll know you're close by.
+An added bonus: they have a wood-fired oven that churns out house-made pizzas after 11am.

 Espresso shots and bottomless mimosas?
 Count us in.
-Crema Gourmet Espresso Bar offers a full-fledged coffee menu (lattes, cappuccinos, and macchiatos) alongside a complete lineup of eggs, sandwiches, salads, baked goods, power shakes, and all-you-can-drink weekend mimosas.
-Which means it’s the ideal place to spend a lazy Sunday.
-Get your fix at one of two locations in South Beach and Coral Gables.
+Crema Gourmet Espresso Bar offers a full-fledged coffee menu (lattes, cappuccinos, and macchiatos) alongside a complete lineup of eggs, sandwiches, power shakes, all-you-can-drink weekend mimosas, and more.
+The ideal place to spend a lazy Sunday, stop by this hot spot in South Beach and Coral Gables.

-With six locations in Miami, Pasión del Cielo is the city’s homegrown Starbucks equivalent.
+With more and more locations popping up in Miami, Pasión del Cielo is the city’s homegrown Starbucks equivalent.
 They offer beans from some of the best places to grow coffee in the world, aka Brazil, Colombia, Costa Rica, Kenya, and Sumatra.
-And if there’s a brew you fancy that’s not on the menu, ask for it anyway, there’s a good chance Pasión’s baristas will be able to make it.
+And if there’s a brew you fancy that’s not on the menu, there’s a good chance Pasión’s baristas will be able to make it if you ask.

 At Deco Coffee Co., they take coffee very seriously.
-That’s why they carefully source, roast, and brew their beans and serve them up inside a charming shop just a short drive from Wynwood.
-Sip on everything from a cortadito or cappuccino to a flat white, a double espresso, or latte.
-There are even cold brew coolers, which are infused with raspberry or lemonade.
+That’s why they carefully source, roast, and brew their beans before serving them up inside their charming shop, just a short drive from Wynwood.
+Sip on everything from a cappuccino to a flat white.
+There are even cold brew coolers that are infused with raspberry or lemonade.
 The next time you stop by, pair your buzzy blend with the cafe’s best-selling smashed avocado toast, topped with feta, lime, and basil.
 You can thank us later.

 Forget a boring double shot espresso — Coffee at Brewing Buddha Cafe & Arthouse in South Miami is anything but ordinary.
-Their innovative menu of drinks ranges from sweet plantain and sea salt caramel lattes to coconut cold brew and innovative creations like their Campfire S’mores, a latte topped with fire-roasted marshmallow.
-And the food is just as funky — bagels come smeared with guava cream cheese, and the hummus is infused with avocado and cilantro.
+Their innovative menu of drinks ranges from sweet plantain and sea salt caramel lattes to coconut cold brew and creations like their Campfire S’mores—a latte topped with fire-roasted marshmallow.
+The food here is just as funky — bagels come smeared with guava cream cheese, and the hummus is infused with avocado and cilantro.
 To top it all off, the cafe offers a quiet and artsy environment, making it easy to settle in and spend a few hours here.

 Since 2016, Vice City Bean in Downtown Miami has served a killer selection of coffee drinks featuring roasts from Madcap Coffee Company.
 It’s a frequent spot for freelancers and remote workers, offering free Wi-Fi and cozy corners to set up a laptop and sip on a pour over.
 Plus, the shop is always stocked with pastries from local purveyors, including True Loaf Bakery, Cindy Lou’s Cookies, Fufi’s Empanadas, and Sullivan Street Bakery.

 Come for the art and stay for the coffee at Mister Block Cafe in Wynwood.
 Serving breakfast, lunch, dinner, and a robust menu of coffee, this trendy black-and-white shop pairs salmon belly burgers and beer with oat milk lattes and iced caramel coffees — trust us, it just works.
-Once you’ve got your coffee, make sure to grab a seat outside in their outdoor garden, which is a frequent site for live music and art-themed activations.
+Once you have your coffee, make sure to grab a seat in their outdoor garden, a popular site for live music and art-themed activations.